Universite-Gustave-Eiffel/I-Simpa/Docs/menu_edition.rst

 ﻿.. warning::
 	The 'Undo' and 'Redo' options acts only on action realized in the three 'Project'.
 By activating the 'Undo' and 'Redo' options, I-Simpa can be slowed down.
-Since, these options are not essential, it is recommended to disable these options (`see the Main preferences of the interface at the following page`_)
+Since, these options are not essential, it is recommended to disable these options (`see the 'Settings' of I-Simpa`_).

 'Undo'
 	Cancel the last actions (recursive option).